swim0000/allergyaccess/content/en/_index.md

 # Expanding Food Choices for People with Allergies

 {{< intro >}}
 Our mission is to empower people with food allergies to live full and fulfilling lives by expanding their access to safe and delicious food.
-We believe that everyone deserves to enjoy the simple pleasure of eating without fear, and we are committed to making that a reality.
+We believe that everyone deserves to enjoy the simple pleasure of eating without fear.
 {{< /intro >}}

 {{< /column >}}